Head of Roaming on scrapping roaming in the EU

 But of course, we are aware that roaming has long been a costly item for our customers, so five years ago we were the first provider in Switzerland to begin including roaming credit in our popular subscriptions, thus more or less eliminating roaming charges for most subscribers.
-This reduction in roaming charges and these roaming-inclusive services accounted for CHF 100 million on the debit side of Swisscom’s accounts in 2015 and 2016 and we expect the figure to be CHF 70 million for 2017.
+This reduction in roaming charges and these roaming-inclusive services accounted for CHF 100 million on the debit side of Swisscom’s accounts in 2015 and 2016 and for CHF 70 million in 2017.
 The majority of our customers therefore no longer pay separate roaming costs.
 They virtually already enjoy “Roam like at home”.

 Jérôme Wingeier, Head of Roaming, Swisscom

 Yes.
 Look at the first quarter and you see that we didn’t charge for 75 percent of the data volume.
 Most of our customers don’t pay anything extra for roaming.